mfagundez/twitter-exporter/README.md

 * replyCount.
 * retweetCount.
 * replySettings.
 * text.
-(Note: just 140 characters are provided by Twitter API)
+(Note: just characters provided by Twitter API are included.
+In RT may be cropped).